-- Targeted marketing: In order to secure a higher share of graduates especially from technical universities, the STRABAG Group is focusing increasingly on targeted human resource marketing aimed at female students, graduates and applicants.
+• Targeted marketing: In order to secure a higher share of graduates especially from technical universities, the STRABAG Group is focusing increasingly on targeted human resource marketing aimed at female students. graduates and applicants.
 For example, the company now uses both the masculine and feminine forms in the language of all of its texts and job announcements.
-Student polls, such as the Universum Student Survey 2014, show that these measures are having an effect and that women in particular rank STRABAG high in the list of attractive employers.
-Some of our activities target potential employees even earlier on, namely at school age: several of the group's organisational units in Germany and Austria regularly take part in events such as Take Your Daughter to Work Day or Girls' - Compatibility of family and career: STRABAG also wants to become more attractive as an employer-especially among high potentials and top performers - by making it easier to combine work and family responsibilities.
+The Universum Student Survey 2015 shows that these measures are having an effect and that women with a technical education in particular rank STRABAG high in the list of attractive employers.
+Some of our activities target potential employees even earlier on, namely at school age: several of the group's organisational units in Germany and Austria regularly take part in events such as "Töchtertag" ("Take Your Daughter to Work Day") or Girls' Days.

+Compatibility of family and career: STRABAG also wants to become more attractive as an employer - especially among high potentials and top performers - by making it easier to combine work and family responsibilities.
 In 2014, a set of guidelines was worked out regarding parental leave, part-time work for parents and return management.
-A corresponding pilot project is planned for launch in selected countries in 2015.
+The corresponding pilot project to put these guidelines into practice was launched in Austria in 2015.
+Its expansion onto the German organisation is in preparation.